Badd Blood: In Your House: Event

 At the top of the show, as the Nation of Domination were preparing for their match, Vince McMahon mentioned, as had already been announced on the Free For All pre-show, that Brian Pillman died earlier that day (October 5, 1997).
-Also, this was the last pay-per-view event that McMahon called in his position as the WWF's chief broadcaster, as he left the broadcast team altogether following the events of the next month and started his career as an on-screen professional wrestler using a gimmick known by the ring name Mr. McMahon, based on his real life persona.
+Also, this was the last pay-per-view event that McMahon called in his position as the WWF's chief broadcaster, as he left the broadcast team altogether following the events of the next month, and started his career as an on-screen professional wrestler using a gimmick known by the ring name Mr. McMahon, based on his real-life persona.

 The event started with the Nation of Domination taking on The Legion of Doom in what was supposed to be a six-man tag team match.
-However, as noted above, Ken Shamrock (who was supposed to be Hawk & Animal's partner) was out due to injury.
-Faarooq interfered on behalf of his Nation teammates, which enabled Kama Mustafa to kick Hawk in the back of the head and Rocky Maivia to execute the Rock Bottom for the pin.
+However, Ken Shamrock (who was supposed to be Hawk & Animal's partner) was out due to injury.
+Faarooq interfered on behalf of his Nation teammates, which enabled Kama Mustafa to kick Hawk in the back of the head, and Rocky Maivia to execute the Rock Bottom for the pin.

-Due to Pillman's death, his match with Dude Love was canceled and two matches had to be added to the card at the last minute to fill out the time.
-The first of those was a midget wrestling tag team match pitting Max Mini and Nova against Tarantula and Mosaic; Max Mini and Nova emerged victorious when Mini pinned Tarantula despite a kickout at 2.
+Due to Pillman's death, his match with Dude Love was canceled, and two matches had to be added to the card at the last minute to fill out the time.
+The first of those was a midget wrestling tag team match pitting Max Mini, and Nova against Tarantula, and Mosaic; Max Mini, and Nova emerged victorious when Mini pinned Tarantula despite a kick out at 2.

 The Headbangers then defended their WWF Tag Team Championships against The Godwinns.
-Late in the match, Phineas caught Mosh attempting the Mosh Pit and powerbombed him for the pin while Uncle Cletus held Thrasher to prevent him from making the save.
-After the contest was over the new champions assaulted the old champions, only stopping when threatened with losing the belts.
+Late in the match, Phineas caught Mosh attempting the Mosh Pit, and power bombed him for the pin while Uncle Cletus held Thrasher to prevent him from making the save.
+After the contest was over, the new champions assaulted the old champions, only stopping when threatened with losing the belts.

 A Legends Ceremony was held next to honor some of the legends of St. Louis wrestling.
-It was hosted by Jim Ross and Sunny.
-Wrestlers honored included Gene Kiniski, Jack Brisco, Dory Funk Jr., Harley Race, Terry Funk, Lou Thesz and promoter Sam Muchnick.
+It was hosted by Jim Ross, and Sunny.
+Wrestlers honored included Gene Kiniski, Jack Brisco, Dory Funk Jr., Harley Race, Terry Funk, Lou Thesz, and promoter Sam Muchnick.

 The next match saw the finals of the Intercontinental Championship Tournament, where Owen Hart faced Faarooq for the belt that Stone Cold Steve Austin was forced to vacate due to an injury he suffered at SummerSlam in August.
 Austin was at ringside for the contest, as he was to present the belt to the winner.
-Austin also served as guest timekeeper and guest commentator, and factored in the outcome as he hit Faarooq with the belt to knock him out while Commissioner Slaughter, who was also at ringside to prevent any incidents, was distracted.
-Hart then pinned Faarooq to win the intercontinental title.
+Austin also served as guest timekeeper, and guest commentator, and factored in the outcome as he hit Faarooq with the belt to knock him out while Commissioner Slaughter, who was also at ringside to prevent any incidents, was distracted.
+Hart then pinned Faarooq to win the Intercontinental title.